 10. Serve, sit, and enjoy!
 These steamed veggies can be eaten as a healthy snack, tasty side dish, or a light dinner.
 They pair wonderfully with a bowl of rice, quinoa, millet, or broth (try them with our Creamy Tahini Broth!).

 - Although this recipe is beneficial for Vata, it can increase Vata if the veggies are not cooked well enough.
 If you are a Vata type, I would suggest to cook a few extra minutes to avoid any potential gas or bloating.

 - Mix it up a bit!
-I sometimes like to add in my Agni Churna spices, some sautéed cumin and brown mustard seeds, or a splash of lemon depending on my mood.
+I sometimes like to add in some sautéed cumin and brown mustard seeds, or a splash of lemon depending on my mood.
 Play around and see what variations you enjoy.